 He couldn't believe he had just lied to his best friends!
 He didn't mean too, but it just slipped out.
 He was sick of Ron and Hermione trying to set him up with other people.
 He could have just told them he was gay.
 But no, he had to tell them he was dating Draco Malfoy.
 He had turned his inner fantasy into some sort of sick reality.

 He had lied, and now he was going to make a fool out of himself.

-The elder man nodded, bringing over alcohol.
+The elderly man nodded, bringing over alcohol.
 Harry quickly knocked it back, asking for another.
 What was he going to do?
-He had to think of something quickly, to cover up his lie.
+He had to think of something quickly to cover up his lie.

 "Potter?" a voice said beside him.

-Turning, he was shocked to see the object of his thoughts sitting next to him.
+Turning, he was shocked to see the object of his thoughts standing next to him.

 "I never struck you as a firewhiskey drinker," Draco Malfoy commented, setting himself in the seat next to Harry.

 "There's a lot you don't know about me, Drac-Malfoy," Harry said, mentally cursing his slip up.